 Donna Figurski 50:41

 And so we have been best friends ever since we’ve been very close friends.
 And she proposed this book to me about a year ago.
 We started working on it last December.
-So just past and I said, yeah, let’s do it.
-So we have an editor that’s going to be working with David’s my editor first.
+So I just passed and I said, yeah, let’s do it.
+So we have an editor who’s going to be working with David my editor first.

 Donna Figurski 51:02

-But then we have another editor overall, before we send it to a company.
+But then we have another editor overall before we send it to a company.
 So that’s how we got involved together.
 So every week, sometimes more than that we talk about what we’re writing, you know, and go back and edit each other’s and all that kind of stuff.
 So that’s how it happened.
 It’s amazing.
 And that’s how I found you.
-Actually, it was through Deb.
+It was through Deb.

 Bill Gasiamis 51:26